Flo-fllt/Projet_chem/Package_retrosynth/README.md

 pip install -e .

 #This will install the retrosynth package on your machine.
 You can now import and use its functions anywhere in your Python environment:
-from retrosynth.training import train_model
+from retrosynthese.training import train_model
-from retrosynth.affichage import remove_atom_mapping
+from retrosynthese.affichage import remove_atom_mapping